cajun-code/game_dev_ruby_book/tic_tac_toe.rst

     1) Error:
   test_board_create(BoardTest):
   NameError: Missing or uninitialized constant: BoardTest::TicTacToe
-      kernel/common/module.rb:529:in `const_missing'
+      kernel/common/module.rb:529:in 'const_missing'
-      board_test.rb:5:in `test_board_create'
+      board_test.rb:5:in 'test_board_create'
-      kernel/bootstrap/array.rb:71:in `each'
+      kernel/bootstrap/array.rb:71:in 'each'
-      kernel/bootstrap/array.rb:71:in `each'
+      kernel/bootstrap/array.rb:71:in 'each'

   1 tests, 0 assertions, 0 failures, 1 errors

 I know what you are thinking "Oh Lord ...
 I see errors what happened."
 I expected this to happen.
 First you have to fail to understand how to pass.
 We see here we have a NameError in the test.
-This means that it does not understand what is ment by TicTacToe.
+This means that it does not understand what is meant by
+TicTacToe.
 Ok lets try and fix this.
 First we need to create the board file "lib/tic-tac-toe/board.rb".

 .. code-block:: ruby